J-O-B/game-project/README.md

 Testing through playing: Knowing the outcome I wanted, I tested certain scenarios whilst "playing" the game.
 This included aspects such as trying to position a block off the board.

+Browser testing: This project was tested in Chrome, Internet Explorer, Safari, Firefox & Microsoft Edge.
+Although older (now obsolete) browsers do not seem to support jQuery fully, all newer browsers do not have the same problems.

+Device Testing: This game was tested on iPad, iPhone X, & Samsung Galaxy divices.
+This is where 2 bugs were found on IOS devices, one relating to older versions of Safari, the other related to double tapping a controller button.
+This is what allowed me to add features to improve user experience across multiple devices.

 Finally, I wanted to make this project as fast and accessible as possible, for this I used Dev tools again.

 ![Lighthouse](assets/readme/lighthouse.jpg)